codeforamerica/shiba/README.md

-# SHIBA - Securely Hosted Integrated Benefits Application
+# SHIBA - State Hosted Integrated Benefits Application

 We appreciate your interest in contributing to our codebase, which is why we'd like to invite you to check out the volunteer projects at [Open Twin Cities Brigade](https://www.opentwincities.org/)!
 At